 But first, I have a question…

 Let’s keep it real.
 Life has a way of making date nights something we did instead of something we do.

 There was a time when date night for us meant time to ourselves when the kids went to sleep.
 That was, of course, if we could stay awake.

-After a while, we realized home dates were in our future.
-Well, at least until our children got older or our budget allowed us to hire a babysitter and the cost of our date.
+After a while, we realized that at home dates were in our future if we wanted to keep our marriage strong.
+Well, at least until our children got older or our budget allowed us to hire a babysitter and work in the cost of an actual date.

 Bedroom meals are probably the easiest and most practical date you can have at home, because you already eat at home.
 The only difference is where and how you eat.

 Eating in your bedroom is not the date.
 How you set the mood in your bedroom to eat, makes all the difference.
 Candlelight dinner, with soft music, and conversation rules (no kid talk, business, or work) turns a regular dinner into a bedroom date!

 And the great thing about bedroom meals, is that it’s not limited to dinner.
 You can have breakfast in bed dates or picnic lunches on your bedroom floor.

 As our kids got a little older, our date nights got later and later.
 Sometimes too late for dinner, so we took advantage of those nights and had movie nights in our room.

 We watched movies that fortify healthy relationships, (that’s just a fancy way of saying chick flick…ha-ha).
 Well, sometimes we would watch a good drama or action films.
 We would even watch movies we use to see in the theatre when we were dating.